 In Lake’s eight seasons at CSU, the program and its facilities have seen a complete overhaul.
 CSU Ballpark has seen over a half-million dollars in stadium improvements.
 The biggest upgrade occurred in the spring of 2013 when CSU played its first night game in school history, a 1-0 win over Presbyterian.
 Other improvements to the ballpark have included newly-installed season ticket seating, increased general admission seating, a new scoreboard, new major league netting on the backstop and baselines, an Alumni Deck, covered and lighted batting cages, sponsor signage in the outfield, and massive playing surface and drainage system enhancements.

-This fall, a pavilion is being added to enhance fan experience at CSU Ballpark.
+In the fall of 2013, a pavilion was added to enhance fan experience at CSU Ballpark.
 Plans are already in the works to add a 3,000-square foot baseball locker room and lounge on site, as well as expanded seating for years to come.

-The Buccaneers have also experienced a lot of success on the field in Lake’s tenure as well.
-Over the last half-decade, nine Buccaneers have been drafted or signed as free agents into pro baseball.
+The Buccaneers have also experienced plenty of on-field success during Lake's tenure.
+Over the last half-decade, twelve Buccaneers have been drafted or signed as free agents into pro baseball.
 Most recently, LHP Andrew Tomasovich was taken by the Oakland A’s in the 21st round, while INF Alex Tomasovich and OF Bobby Ison were taken in the 2014 MLB Draft.